630-584-4800

 When Are Restrictions on Parenting Time Appropriate?

-Posted on December 30,2021 in Children of Divorce
+Posted on December 30, 2021 in Children and Divorce

 wheaton divorce lawyerWhen a child’s parents are no longer in a relationship with each other, including when married parents get divorced or when unmarried parents have broken up, both parents will often wish to maintain a close relationship with the child.
 In many cases, parents will share in the allocation of parental responsibilities (commonly known as legal custody), and each parent will have regular parenting time (sometimes referred to as visitation).
 However, there may be some situations where one parent believes that it would be best for a child not to have a relationship with the other parent.
 In these cases, parents will need to understand how the law addresses restrictions on parenting time.
 When addressing these matters in court, a parent will need to show why their wishes regarding parenting time would be in their child’s best interests.